dlbewley/dlbewley.github.io/_posts/2018-11-21-OpenStack-Heat-Orchestration-Templates-Howto-Part-1.md

 ---
-title: How to Creatae and Use OpenStack Heat Orchestration Templates Part 1
+title: How to Create and Use OpenStack Heat Orchestration Templates Part 1
 layout: post
 tags:
  - heat